QIQSS/qiqss-slides-typst/lib.typ

 })

-// QIQSS Theme
+/// QIQSS Theme show rule.
-//
+///
+/// -> none
+#let qiqss-theme(
-// - aspect-ratio (string): The aspect ratio of the slides.
+  /// The aspect ratio of the slides.
 Either "4-3" or "16-9".
 Defailt is "16-9".
-//
+  /// -> str
+  aspect-ratio: "16-9",
-// - language (string): Language for the text ("en", "fr", etc.).
+  /// Language for the text ("en", "fr", etc.).
-//
+  /// -> str
+  language: "fr",
-// - footer-left (string): Content of the footer's left block.
+  /// Content of the footer's left block.
 Either the "conference", "author", "institution", "email" or none.
 Default is "conference".
-//
+  /// -> str | none
+  footer-left: "conference",
-// - footer-center (string): Content of the footer's center block.
+  /// Content of the footer's center block.
 Either the "section", "email" or none.
 Default is "conference".
-//
-// - email (string): Corresponding email, optional.
-//
-// - outline-title (content | string): Title for the outline slides.
-Used for the outline-slide() function and the new-section-slide() with the "outline" option.
-//
-// - new-section-style (str | none): New section slide type.
-Either "outline", "title" or none.
-Default is none.
-//
-// - partner-logos (array): Array of images (logos) to add to the title slide and end slide.
-//
-// - num-logos-per-row (int | dictionnary): Number of logos per row on the title slide and end slide.
-Can be a dictionnary of (title: int, end: int).
-//
-// - section-numbering (string): Section numbering format.
-//
-// - dark-bg-logo (content): Logo for the dark slide header.
-//
-// - args: Config dictionaries and other arguments for the touying-slides function.
-#let qiqss-theme(
-  aspect-ratio: "16-9",
-  language: "fr",
-  footer-left: "conference",
+  /// -> str | none
   footer-center: "section",
+  /// Corresponding email.
+  /// -> str | none
   email: none,
+  /// Title for the outline slides.
+Used for the outline-slide() function and the new-section-slide() with the "outline" option.
+  /// -> content | str
   outline-title: "Presentation outline",
+  /// New section slide type.
+Either "outline", "title" or none.
+  /// -> str | none
   new-section-style: none,
+  /// Array of images (logos) to add to the title slide and end slide.
+  /// -> array
   partner-logos: (),
+  /// Number of logos per row on the title slide and end slide.
+Can be a dictionnary of (title: int, end: int).
+  /// -> int | dictionary
   num-logos-per-row: 4,
+  /// Section numbering format.
+  /// -> str | function
   section-numbering: "1.",
+  /// Logo for the dark slide header.
+  /// -> content | none
   dark-bg-logo: none,
+  /// Config dictionaries and other arguments for the touying-slides function.
   ..args,
   body,
 ) = {